ProxeusApp/proxeus-core/doc/README.md

+This README is only about the license loader of the project.

+Go to [docs/README](../docs/README.md) for developer instructions.

 # How to generate the ACKNOWLEDGEMENTS file

 The acknowledgement file is constructed automatically using the `create_acknowledgement.sh` bash script.